Lendico/partner-api-documentation/ApiPortal.md

 The process for getting the token is depicted below:

 1. Inside partner APi select on the left side, `token` operation.
-2. Click in`Try it` on the right side of the screen.
+2. Click on`Try it` on the right side of the screen.

 ![Try out](resource/portal-try.png "Try out")